danschirripa/VISCA_AutoTracking/README.md

 Tested and working with Sony EVI D-70 on Linux, will not work on Windows (Relies on V4l2 for video transport)

 In order to compile/run this code, OpenCV needs to be compiled/installed with GStreamer and Java support.
-  </br>The following tutorial is a great resource for this
+  </br>The following tutorial is a great resource for preparing the environment
     </br>https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html